 Welcome to the Oracle Fusion Connector setup guide.
-This document provides a comprehensive overview for establishing a secure and efficient connection with Oracle Fusion Cloud Applications, leveraging best practices inspired by Savant's connection process.
+This document provides a comprehensive overview for establishing a secure and efficient connection with Oracle Fusion Cloud Finance Applications, leveraging best practices inspired by Savant's connection process.

 Features

-Read data from Oracle Fusion Applications
+Read data from Oracle Fusion Cloud Finance Applications

-Writing analysis outcome to Oracle Fusion Applications
+Writing analysis outcome to Oracle Fusion Cloud Finance Applications

 Requirements